Hey Kids (Start Here)

 A little bit unexpectedly, unfairly suave.

-He’s cooler than you right now, his brain points out, unhelpfully.
-This might actually be rock bottom for you, friend, wearing a sweater that intermittently nauseates you, repeatedly singing songs from your childhood and not really nailing the key modulation until round three because your intonation leaves something to be desired at five in the morning before the coffee you’re not allowed to have anymore, trying to equalize a wardrobe playing field you invented between yourself and your in-medias-res life partner and just not getting it done, realizing you’re about eight thousand times less cool than your math professor roommate, realizing that you just triggered someone else’s OCD tendencies in your own head because you’re going to wash that sweater for him, you know you are—
+He’s cooler than you right now, his brain points out unhelpfully.
+This might actually be rock bottom for you, friend, wearing a sweater that intermittently nauseates you, repeatedly singing songs from your childhood and not really nailing the key modulation until round three because your intonation leaves something to be desired at five in the morning before the coffee you’re not allowed to have anymore, trying to equalize a wardrobe playing field you invented between yourself and your in-medias-res life-partner and just not getting it done, realizing you’re about four thousand ninety-six times less cool than your math professor roommate, realizing you just triggered someone else’s OCD tendencies in your own head because you’re going to wash that sweater for him, you know you are—

-“Which was, actually, really useful, Hermann,” Newt snaps.
+“Which was, as it turned out, really useful, Hermann,” Newt snaps.

 Newt tips his head down, looks over the tops of his glasses, and gives Hermann the nonpareil of fiery Geiszlerian glares.
 He then readjusts his glasses to see if his glare is working.